potatoprank/LuauBoops/README.md

 `local myTypedNumber : number`

-Variables in functions are type in the same way, and the return type is added at the end:
+Variables in functions are typed in the same way, and the return type is added at the end:

 ```
 local function parrot(wordToSay : string, numberTimes : string) : string